Sector Perimeter Calculator

 - Curved deck or pergola railings.
 A 120° sector pergola roof with a 10 ft radius needs 2 × 10 + (120/360) × 2π × 10 = 20 + 20.94 ≈ 40.94 ft of fascia trim.

-Quick mental check — what’s the arc?
+Quick mental check: what is the arc?

 The arc is the fraction of a full circumference, weighted by the angle.
 A 90° arc is 1/4 of the full circumference; a 60° arc is 1/6.
 Pizza-cutter math.

-Sector perimeter vs. sector area — different quantities, same inputs.
+Sector perimeter vs. sector area: different quantities, same inputs

 Both use r and θ.
 Perimeter scales with r (linearly), area scales with r² (quadratically).
 Double the radius of a quarter-pie-slice garden bed and you double the edging length, but quadruple the planting space.
 Useful trade-off to know when sizing.